-Flight Engineer William Alexander Watson (567222) joined the RAF in 1934 as an apprentice at RAF Halton, near Wendover in Buckinghamshire.
+Flight Engineer William Alexander Watson (567222) joined the RAF straight from school in 1934 as an apprentice at RAF Halton, near Wendover in Buckinghamshire.
 Watson preferred to be known as Sandy.
 He trained as a fitter and by 1935 he was awarded the coveted Barrington-Kennett medal for his sporting achievements.

 By 1938, Watson had been promoted to Aircraftman First Class.
 By 1941, he had been trained in air gunnery and he was posted to RAF 15 Squadron in June 1941 (RAF 15 Squadron is also known as RAF XV Squadron).
 On 10 August 1941, he was promoted to sergeant on his return to the squadron following flight engineering training at Short Brothers.

 Watson commenced operational flying on 7 September 1941.
 During take-off on a mission to bomb Berlin, one wheel of the undercarriage of his Short Stirling heavy bomber would not retract.
 The pilot jettisoned the bomb load at a safe location and on the final attempt, the faulty undercarriage operated correctly.
 The aircraft and crew landed safely.

 Up until that time, Watson was a spare crew member.
 Flying Officer Peter Boggis, the pilot, was impressed by Watson’s ability and secured him as his regular flight engineer.
 He was now destined to fly in the most prestigious and historically important Short Stirling bomber.